by Jenn Lukens

 “They picked up the ball with zero days’ notice,” said Haralson, a navy veteran who suffered an injury on his right big toe which led to its amputation.
 As a diabetic, Haralson was at risk for further amputation unless he healed quickly.
 For three months, HealthTran picked Haralson up at his home in Mountain View every weekday for hyperbaric oxygen treatments at the OMC Wound Care Clinic, missing only one day due to a snowstorm.

-Leo Haralson, Navy veteran, tells more of his HealthTran story in this video:
+Leo Haralson, Navy veteran, tells more of his HealthTran story in this video [no longer available online].

 Funds Support a Full-Service System